Graveyard Five – Lakeport, CA (1967)

 Lake County

-The band was formed by local songwriters Shriner and Kuppinger, who met on a summer job picking apricots. “[Louie] was sleeping in the trunk of his brother’s car,” Kuppinger recalls.
+The Graveyard Five’s story begins as unvarnished as Lake County itself.
+Local songwriters Louie Shriner and Steve Kuppinger first crossed paths one summer while working a job picking apricots. “[Louie] was sleeping in the trunk of his brother’s car,” Kuppinger recalls.
 “I ran into him in the restroom one day.
 He was trying to comb his hair and used almost a whole can of hair spray.
-We started talking and one thing led to another.
-We both played six-string so we made a deal to get together when we got back to Lake County.
+We started talking, and one thing led to another.
+We both played six-string, so we made a deal to get together when we got back to Lake County.
 The band started that night at my house.
 He came over, and we played Beatles and Ventures songs, and a lot of oldies.”

 Lakeport, with a view of Mt.
 Konocti

-Clear Lake is also steeped in the supernatural — Clear Lake Oaks locals tell stories about seeing a “pig man” running around the hills of High Valley Ranch above the school in the 80s.
-The Pomo have legends of a “donkey man” appearing on the reservation, and the “little people” who inhabit Mount Konocti — shadow-like creatures scampering through their homes like mice.
+The Clear Lake area is shrouded in the supernatural.
+Locals in Clear Lake Oaks speak of a “pig man” seen roaming the hills of High Valley Ranch in the ’80s, while the Pomo share tales of a “donkey man” haunting the reservation and “little people” dwelling on Mount Konocti—shadowy figures darting through their homes like whispers in the night.

-“There was something very strange that followed that band, and I think took its toll on Louis,” Kuppinger says.
-“I think it has hit all of us: Dave is in prison and, hell, Louis might even be dead by now.
+But for Kuppinger, the haunting presence that seemed to surround the band never truly let go.
+“There was something very strange that followed that band, and I think it took its toll on Louis,” he reflects.
+“I think it has hit all of us: Dave is in prison, and, hell, Louis might even be dead by now.
 The last time I talked to him he was very bad off.
 And I haven’t gotten away clean.
-Thirty years ago Reflex Sympathetic Dystrophy hit me, and the doctors have been trying to control the pain ever since.
+Thirty years ago, Reflex Sympathetic Dystrophy hit me, and the doctors have been trying to control the pain ever since.
 There is no cure.
-The only one I do not know about is Dennis Roller, but he did get burned very bad — on both arms, his chest and his back.
+The only one I do not know about is Dennis Roller, but he did get burned very bad — on both arms, his chest, and his back.
 Almost all of his little finger was burned off.
-So I think all of us has been hit by whatever it was that followed us around.
-Sometimes when it is really late and stormy I can still feel it, almost like it is waiting out in the dark for me to start another band.”
+So I think all of us have been hit by whatever it was that followed us around.
+Sometimes when it is really late and stormy, I can still feel it, almost like it is waiting out in the dark for me to start another band.”

 Sources: